delliott0000/PyDoorBuilder/README.md

 **Still in early development.**

 # PyDoorBuilder
-The goal of PyDoorBuilder is to automatically generate quotation documents, BOMs and DXFs for steel doors.
+The goal of PyDoorBuilder is to automatically generate quotation documents, BOMs and technical drawings for steel doors.

 This project is split into a few different modules: